8ctopus/sciter-analytics/README.md

-# sciter analytics
+# sciter in-app analytics

-This is a [sciter.js](https://sciter.com/) app analytics experiment.
-The idea is to be able to monitor what users do in the application.
+This is a [sciter.js](https://sciter.com/) in-app analytics experiment.
+The idea is to be able to monitor what users do within the application.

 ## demo